 - Choose from a wide range of exercises that can help you improve functional strength.

-You might not realize that they can challenge your muscles in a different manner than free weights.
+You might not realize that they can challenge your muscles in a different way than free weights do.
 Here are some of the obvious benefits of elastic resistance training, plus some advantages you may not have thought of.

 1. Exercise resistance bands can assist you with better quality movement and exercise progressions in a way that dumbbells can’t